Alocasia Sunburn: Signs, Causes & How To Fix

 Alocasia prefers to grow in filtered sunlight, and intense sunlight can damage the cells of the foliage.

-When Alocasia gets too much sunlight, it destroys the chlorophyll, which leads to the discoloration of leaves.
+When alocasia gets too much sunlight, it destroys the chlorophyll, leading to leaf discoloration.

-It not only destroys chlorophyll but also damages necessary photosynthetic pigments that cause various health problems to your Alocasia.
+It destroys chlorophyll and damages necessary photosynthetic pigments that cause various health problems to your alocasia.

-Plant mostly suffer from sunburn during the summer when the temperature is high along with intense sunlight.
+Plants mostly suffer from sunburn during the summer when the temperature is high, along with intense sunlight.

 Also read: What Kind Of Light Does Alocasia Need?
 Alocasia Light Requirements

-When the plants have fully adapted to their surroundings, slight changes can stress them.
+When the plants fully adapt to their surroundings, slight changes can stress them.

-When the plant stays in the same environment for a longer period, every part of a plant adjusts itself to these conditions, so it becomes difficult for them to accept the sudden change in the surrounding.
+When the plant stays in the same environment for a longer period, every part of the plant adjusts to these conditions, making it difficult for them to accept the sudden change in the surroundings.

 Sudden exposure to extreme light and heat causes dehydration to the plant, leading to weakness.